willidad/wk-charts/tasks.md

 Fix: d02ee2b Custom Template does not work
 Fix: 2114aba Line Ordinal Marker Bug: Line does not interpolate correctly when exit
 Fix: 501f813 line vertical does not show markers with time scale (non-ordinal scale)
-Fix: data markers are cut at chart borders
+Fix: 8a8b59b data markers are cut at chart borders
+Fix: tooltip w mixed format charts(line and column): tooltip box position jumps up and down when cursor moves over column borders

 Features Implemented
 --------------------